myresearchbvp/EU-DataCenter-SDRM/README.md

 ## Repository structure

 - `notebooks/01_build_eurostat_decision_matrix.ipynb`
-  Builds and validates the Eurostat decision matrix.
+  Upstream notebook for Eurostat extraction, filtering, completeness checks, and decision matrix construction.

 - `notebooks/02_spatial_decision_robustness_dashboard.ipynb`
-  Runs the deterministic and stochastic analysis and generates tables and figures.
+  Downstream notebook for preprocessing, deterministic MCDA, stochastic robustness analysis, local Dirichlet sensitivity, and static spatial visualization.

 - `data/Decision_Matrix_24x5_Eurostat_2022.csv`
-  Bundled reference matrix used in the article.
+  Validated reference matrix used for the 2022 experiment reported in the article.

+- `figures/`
+  Publication figures generated from the 2022 experiment by the downstream notebook.

 - `requirements.txt`
-  Python package list.
+  Python package requirements.

 - `docs/ENVIRONMENT.md`
-  Short runtime note.
+  Short execution and environment notes.

 ## How to run

-### Option A – direct replication of the published experiment
+### Option A – direct replication of the published 2022 experiment
-1. Open the dashboard notebook in Colab.
+1. Open **Notebook 2** in Colab.
 2. Run all cells.
-3. Use the bundled `Decision_Matrix_24x5_Eurostat_2022.csv`.
+3. Upload or use the bundled file `Decision_Matrix_24x5_Eurostat_2022.csv`.
-4. Inspect the tables, figures and map outputs.
+4. Reproduce the analytical tables, charts, and spatial outputs reported in the study.

-### Option B – rebuild the matrix first
+### Option B – rebuild the decision matrix first
-1. Open the upstream extraction notebook in Colab.
+1. Open **Notebook 1** in Colab.
-2. Run the extraction for a year with complete coverage under the study filters.
+2. Run the extraction and validation workflow for a year with complete coverage under the study filters.
-3. Export the generated CSV.
+3. Export the generated decision matrix as CSV.
-4. Load that CSV into the dashboard notebook.
+4. Open **Notebook 2** in Colab and load that CSV for analysis.

 ## Reproducibility note

 The repository is based entirely on public Eurostat data and a fixed notebook workflow.
-The bundled 2022 matrix is provided for immediate replication of the reported results.
+The bundled 2022 matrix is provided for immediate replication of the reported results, while the upstream notebook allows validated reconstruction for other years when complete five-criterion coverage is available under the applied filters.

-## Peer-review note
+## Supplementary material note

-This repository is provided as supplementary material for reproducibility and review purposes.
+This repository is provided as supplementary material for transparency, reproducibility, and review.